chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 <debug-info markdown="block">
 👉 Let us start with a few pointers:

 - This assignment requires you to work on the shell.
 If you are not familiar with this type of command line interface, take a look at this [MIT class](https://missing.csail.mit.edu/); it covers the *missing semester of computer science education* and introduces a range of practical tools, including in lesson 1 [the shell](https://missing.csail.mit.edu/2020/course-shell/).
+This [YouTube video](https://www.youtube.com/watch?v=ZtqBQ68cfJc) covers 50 popular Linux \& terminal commands.
 - To store `telnet`'s or `openssl`'s output to file (in addition to printing it on the console), you can use the command `tee`, e.g. `telnet www.tudelft.nl 80|tee out` will save all output to a file called `out`.
 - To exit a telnet session, first press <kbd>CTRL</kbd>+<kbd>]</kbd>.
 This brings you to a `telnet>` prompt and you can type `close` to end the session.
 - Be aware that `some-domain.com` is not the same as `www.some-domain.com`.